fuseraft/hayward/README.md

-# Hayward 🥝
+# Project Hayward 🥝

+Hayward is a [Kiwi](https://github.com/fuseraft/kiwi) interpreter built to run on .NET.

-A dynamically-typed object-oriented scripting language that runs on .NET.
+Kiwi is a dynamically-typed object-oriented scripting language with a simple and clean syntax.

 ## Getting Started